 To participate, please register your details below (* indicates compulsory field)

-As volunteers, you will be working with mixed groups of Year 1 and Year 2 medical students.
-You will be given detailed patient scenarios and students will practice their consultation and communication skills with you by asking about your “complaint”.
-You will be sent your comprehensive scenario well in advance.
-You are not expected to memorise every detail but you should feel comfortable embodying the role.
+A scenario will be chosen for you focussing on the neurological system which will be sent to you well in advance.
+You are not expected to memorise every detail but you should feel comfortable emboying the role.
 The more believable you are as the "patient" the more the student will learn and hopefully attempt to react appropriately to the situation in front of them.
+Our students will practice their consultation and communication skills with you by asking about your “complaint”.
 These are short interviews and the students will not be diagnosing your concern.
-Rather, they will be practising how to take a history, and learning how to listen and show an appropriate level of empathy and concern.
+Rather, they will be practising how to take a history (gather information), and learning how to listen and show an appropriate level of empathy and concern.
+They will move in small groups. from one patient to the next, passing on information to the preceeding team and gaining information from the next team, to build a better picture of each patient.
+They will have to determine at what point they have gathered enough knowledge to move on to some basic, non-invasive examinations.
+These may involve testing your eyes, facial expressions, looking at objects, following a finger, overall movement and muscular strength, limbs and reflexes.
+The sessions will therefore be busy but fun!

 Because of the large number of students, we run these sessions over 2 weeks.
 Morning sessions start at 11.30am followed by a light lunch at 1.30pm.
 Afternoon sessions commence at 2pm and end at 4pm.
 You will need to arrive 15 minutes before either session.
 You may choose 1 or more sessions over the 2 weeks and if you prefer, can stay for both morning and afternoon sessions on any given day.
 Please carefully indicate your availability below.